 - Expensive

-- If you have big feet, you may struggle to pull them on over boots.
+- If you have larger feet, you may struggle to pull them on over boots.

-We were really impressed in our tests – these are fantastic rain pants.
-They have been designed to make being outside enjoyable in all weathers.
-The 3-layer GORE-TEX Pro with Most Rugged Technology the two companies worked together to create provides excellent waterproofing and great breathability while also being comfortable to wear and much more durable.
+The 3-layer GORE-TEX Pro provides excellent waterproofing and great breathability while also being comfortable to wear and really durable.
 If needed, there are zippered side vents with Arc’teryx’s WaterTight zippers.

 Marmot PreCip Eco Pants Full Zip